by Stephanie Reid, MD FRCPC

 Patients with autoimmune hepatitis can experience several medical complications.
 In severe disease, a large amount of your liver may be affected, and this can result in sudden liver failure.
 Over time, the disease can also lead to liver cirrhosis, which increases the risk of liver failure and a type of liver cancer called hepatocellular carcinoma.

 If autoimmune hepatitis is suspected after blood work, your doctor may order a liver biopsy.
 After examining the tissue sample under the microscope, your pathologist will provide your doctor with a diagnosis.
+In people who already have a diagnosis of autoimmune hepatitis, biopsies may be ordered to see if the disease has responded to medications, and/or to monitor the amount of fibrosis in your liver.
 Your pathologist will also carefully examine the tissue sample to look for two important microscopic features that will help determine how the disease will behave over time.
 The two important microscopic features are inflammation and fibrosis.
 If these features are seen, the amount of inflammation will be given a grade and the amount of fibrosis will be given a stage.
 Both inflammation and fibrosis are described in more detail in the sections below.

 The microscopic appearance of autoimmune hepatitis.